How To Clean Dirty Car Seat Belts Without Destroying Them

 When cleaning the seat belts, avoid doing the following:

-- Using a pressure washer: using a pressure washer is the best way to get the best cleaning results, but it’s hazardous.
+- Using a pressure washer: using a pressure washer for seat belts is the best way to get the best cleaning results, but it’s hazardous.
 Never do this on your car seat belts.

 - Cleaning them with a steam cleaner: many people do it, but I think it’s also not entirely safe.
 When you use a steam cleaner to clean seat belts, they are exposed to very high temperatures, which in my opinion, isn’t good for their firmness and flexibility.